wezacon/BlogApp/README.md

 # How to set up?

-1 : Create a .env
+1 : Create a .env file

 2 : Fill in the following values :

 MONGO_URL=

 SESSION_SECRET=

 port=3000

 SITENAME=

 SITELINK=